Fish Handling and Gear

 Vent the fish as quickly as you can.
 Gently hold the fish on its side and insert the needle into the body cavity at a 45-degree angle under a scale.
 The area to insert the venting tool is approximately 1 to 2 inches behind the base of the pectoral fin.
 Insert the venting tool just deep enough to release the expanded gases.
 You may hear an audible release of this gas.

-Although more research is needed, there are indications that use of descending devices can increase survival of released fish.
+Although more research is being conducted, there are indications that use of descending devices can increase survival of released fish.
 If you choose to use a descending device, follow the instructions on the package carefully to ensure the device is used properly.
-Photo courtesy of SeaGrant
+Watch our descending devices playlist to learn more.

 Other Ways to Conserve Fishery Resources